feedhq/feedhq/README.rst

 The arguments are queue names.

-Once your application is deployed (you've run ``django-admin.py syncdb`` to create the database tables and ``django-admin.py collectstatic`` to collect your static files), you can add users to the application.
+Once your application is deployed (you've run ``django-admin.py syncdb`` to create the database tables, ``django-admin.py migrate`` to run the initial migrations and ``django-admin.py collectstatic`` to collect your static files), you can add users to the application.
 On the admin interface, add as many users as you want.
 Then add some some categories and feeds to your account using the regular interface.

 Crawl for updates::